 | (optional)

-) | End my_AMIname parameter file
+) | End my_AMIname AMI parameter definition

+| file

 General Rules:

-The content of the parameter definition file is case sensitive.
+The content of the AMI parameter definition file is case sensitive.

 Only the pipe ("|") character is acceptable as a comment character regardless of what the calling .ibs file uses for the comment character.

-The line length of the parameter definition file is not limited to a specific number of characters.
+The line length of the AMI parameter definition file is not limited to a specific number of characters.

-The root name in the file may contain an arbitrary string and does not need to match the file name.
+The root name in the file shall contain an arbitrary non-empty string (with at least one non-white-space character) that does not need to match the file name.

+A branch name under the Model_Specific branch shall contain a non-empty string with at least one non-white-space character.
+For example, this syntax for parameter xyz preceded by double parenthesis indicating a branch with no name is illegal: ((xyx (Usage Info) (Type Integer) (Value 1))).

-A white space in the parameter definition file may be one or more space, tab, and/or line termination characters.
+A white space in the AMI parameter definition file may be one or more space, tab, and/or line termination characters.